wunderwuzzi23/blog/content/posts/2024/chatgpt-hacking-memories.md

 That untrusted data can lead to memory tool invocation was disclosed to OpenAI, but the report was closed as "Model Safety Issue" and it is not considered a security vulnerability.

 It would be great to better understand the reasoning for that decision, as **it clearly impacts integrity of the memories stored in the user's profile and all future conversations**.
 And as mentioned before, having untrusted data be able to add memories to your profile, and also [delete all your memories](/blog/images/2024/chatgpt-remove-all-memories.png) is a security vulnerability in my books and has nothing to do with "model safety".

+For the browsing tool (where we saw many demo prompt injection exploits last year) OpenAI seems to have quietly added mitigations.
+Although these mitigations are not 100% effective as tools can still be invoked during an attack.
+But it's unclear why no mitigation at all exists for other areas were untrusted data is processed, like with images and Connected Apps.

 ## Recommendations